 Hotspring Spas and Caldera Spas are the best hot tubs money can buy.
 Having produced more tubs than any other manufacturer, they have produced millions of hot tubs and have a network of the world’s finest and most experienced dealers.
 Additional information about the quality and construction of hot tubs can be found here.

 Yes, most dealers offer finance.
-Here at Sandollar Spa And Pool, we help you to get into the hot tub you want now, with great financing options!
-As a matter of fact, qualified buyers can buy a tub with no money down and no interest, and take 5 years to pay for it!
+Here at Sandollar Spa And Pool, we help you to get into the hot tub you want now, with great financing options! *Subject to credit approval

 The main reason is normally they plainly are better tubs.
 There are no high-quality tubs sold on the internet, all quality tubs are sold by dealers.
 There are two reasons for this.
 Great tubs come with great warranties and the manufacturer needs dealers’ highly skilled technicians to fulfill these warranty promises.